yesnoruly/loripsum-generator/CONTRIBUTING.md

-# Contributing to Smart Notes website
+# Contributing to Lorem Ipsum Generator website

 👍🎉 Thanks for taking the time to contribute! 🎉👍